roed314/FiniteGroups/ProposedSchema.md

 There are 4952 transitive groups up to n=23.

 Note that we can recover siblings by doing another search for transitive groups with the same abstract group label.
+JP: Note this doesn't match transitive database currently.
+Will go back and fix later.

 Column        | Type     | Notes
 --------------|----------|------